FiloSottile/mkcert/README.md

 Windows will be supported next.
 (PRs welcome!)

-Warning: the `rootCA-key.pem` file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
+> **Warning**: the `rootCA-key.pem` file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
 Do not share it.

 ## Advanced topics